-In this Inside SEL Research Brief, we explore the latest research on student feedback and analyzes what it means for educators to give effective, meaningful feedback.
+In this Inside SEL Research Brief, we explore the latest research on student feedback and analyze what it means for educators to give effective, meaningful feedback.

 - Feedback has long been recognized as a powerful means for promoting learning and growth in students.
 Recent research supports the notion that providing students with meaningful feedback can greatly enhance their learning and achievement.

 - Yet, not all forms of feedback are considered to be equally effective, and some feedback can even be counterproductive — especially if it is delivered in a solely negative or corrective way.

 - Several studies within the past decade have explored strategies for giving feedback in educational settings, resulting in a variety of research-backed tips for leveraging feedback to increase student’s motivation, performance, and self-esteem.

 - The more personalized feedback is, the better it will be received.
 Specific, student-centered feedback should be: (1) delivered to students individually; (2) about their performance, and; (3) presented in a motivation-building way.

 - Our ability to provide meaningful, accurate feedback erodes as time elapses, and this hurts students.
 Numerous studies indicate that feedback is most effective when it is provided immediately versus a few days, weeks, or months down the line.

 - A review of 131 studies on feedback found that over a third of feedback interventions actually decreased student performance.
 Well-intentioned educators might be regularly providing comments to students that are actually decreasing their intrinsic motivation and discouraging them from learning.

 - Involving learners in the feedback process helps them to develop self-awareness while equipping them with the decision-making skills to better recognize mistakes and self-identify weak points to address.

 - The latest research indicates that in order for feedback to be most effective, it needs to be: